thiswillbeyourgithub/knockd_rotator/README.md

 - **Period Boundary Handling**: The server automatically schedules an additional run at period transitions to ensure timely sequence updates
 - **Service Verification**: Confirms knockd is running properly after configuration changes
 - **Multiple Services**: Support for multiple different rotator services in one config file
 - **Time Period Offsets**: Generate past or future sequences with the `--offset` parameter.
-This is useful to generate sequences that were valid at passed times if you know that the server side script failed to run for some reason.
+This is useful to generate sequences that were valid at past times if you know that the server side script failed to run for some reason.

 ## Notes